bagrinsergiu/brizy-milestone-data/README.md

 It will also extract the declared fields (see the format below) from the description

 The field format:

 Field1: value-1

 Field2: value-2

 Field3: value-3

-The field key must be an identifier.
+The field key must be an identifier and can be placed anywhere in the description.

 ## Pre-requisites